YudiXiao/PowerDAB/README.md

-Please write to us if you found any bugs.
+Please write to us if you found any bugs or would like to put your comments on the app.
 Thanks a lot in advance!

-You are very welcome to propose nice-to-have functions for the simulation app.
+You are also very welcome to propose nice-to-have functions for the simulation app.
+We appreciate your ideas.

 Have fun!